Belsomra (Suvorexant)

 What If You Miss a Dose?

-If you miss a dose, do not take Belsomra unless you have the opportunity to get a full night of sleep (at least 7 hours) before you must be active again.
-Continue with your usual dose the following night at bedtime.
+If you miss a dose, do not take Belsomra unless you can ensure a full night of sleep (at least 7 hours) before needing to be active again.
+Resume your usual dose the following night.

 Available Tablet Strengths